Inflatable Paddle Board Buying Guide (iSUP): How to Choose the Right Board for You | Perfect Paddles

 Your board’s shape will dictate your stability, speed, and whether it tracks straight or not.

 The wider the board, the easier it is to stand right away.
 The thicker a board, the more weight it can hold and the easier it will be to stand as well.
-And the length of a board will determine how well it tracks (or paddles straight with each paddle stroke) over long distances.
+The length of a board will determine how well it tracks (or paddles straight with each paddle stroke) over long distances.
+Most Amazon boards try to hit a wide audience.

+What does this mean?
+Simply put, you’re not going to receive the best of any characteristic for quality.
+Instead, you’ll receive a generic board that kinda works okay for everything and everyone but doesn’t excel in any area.
 Basically, you’ll receive a board that is just long enough to paddle decently in flat water, but it doesn’t track straight.
 This might be okay for the average weekender.
 But people who are involved with the sport of SUP will be disappointed with the performance.

 Thickness